1. How is ICMT different from the other Metaphysical Schools/Colleges?

 Back to top of page

-Q. Can I apply credit I receive from ICMT to an another college, university or regionally-accredited institution?
+Q. Can I apply credit I receive from ICMT to another college, university or regionally-accredited institution?

 A. As with any college program, the amount of credit given, if any, depends entirely on policy of evaluating institution.
 Just as ICMT reserves the right to determine transfer credit given for a student's past education toward the entrance requirements of our college, other institutions reserve the same right when determining how they will handle transfer credit.
 If you are planning to transfer credit from ICMT, or any other college, to another specific institution, it is suggested that you contact them in advance to ask about that school's unique policy toward transfer credit.